vsajip/python-gnupg/README.rst

 * Hide the console window which appears on Windows when gpg is spawned.
   Thanks to Kévin Bernard-Allies for the patch.

+* Subkey fingerprints are now captured.

+* The returned value from :meth:`list_keys` now has a new attribute, ``key_map``, which is a dictionary mapping key and subkey fingerprints to the corresponding key's dictionary.
+With this change, you don't need to iterate over the (potentially large) returned list to search for a key with a given fingerprint - the ``key_map`` dict will take you straight to the key info, whether the fingerprint you have is for a key or a subkey.
+Thanks to Nick Daly for the initial suggestion.

 0.3.7
 -----